Yermaw-Shares/Yermaws-Lockouts/README.md

 `/w Yermaw-Bronzebeard !sharing`

 Accept my group invite, then go inside the instance.

-Whisper me + if you are finished, or whisper me ++ if you would like to invite some others to the group - you will be made group leader, the best way to invite friends from this point is to list a group in the LFG tool.
-My WeakAura will detect this and automatically leave the group once listed.
+I will automatically pass lead and leave the group when you go inside.

+If you want to invite friends, you can either suggest I invite them to the group (automatically accepted), or send me `!lead` to be passed lead and get a short time extension once you enter the instance.

 ## Commands
 `!normal` or `!nm` - Set raid difficulty to Normal (Default Setting), send this *before* you enter.
 `!heroic` or `!hc` - Set raid difficulty to Heroic, send this *before* you enter.
-`++` - Send this to get promoted to leader so you can invite others or create a group in LFG, send this *after* you enter.
+`!lead` - Send this to get promoted to leader so you can invite others or create a group in LFG, send this *before* you enter.
-`+` - Send this to make me leave the party and free up the session for others, send this *after* you enter.
-This will happen automatically after 30 seconds.

 ## Alliance characters, or Horde getting "No player named Yermaw is currently online."